Kraken expands beyond crypto with commission-free trading launch

 "Expanding into equities is a natural step for us, and paves the way for the tokenization of assets.
 The future of trading is borderless, always on and built on crypto rails," Kraken co-CEO Arjun Sethi said.

-Kraken's latest services will help clients manage stocks and cryptocurrencies on one platform, with the options for cross-investing.
+"We believe more TradFi companies will offer crypto products, and more crypto native companies will offer products for traditional asset classes," Lau said.

+In the long run, the new services will also help Kraken drive tokenization of traditional asset classes by leveraging blockchain, he added.

-The launch comes weeks after the company signed a $1.5 billion deal for retail futures trading platform NinjaTrader.
+The move, which comes weeks after Kraken struck a $1.5 billion deal for retail futures trading platform NinjaTrader, underscores the increasing intertwining of traditional and digital finance.

 Financial technology firms and crypto companies are also seeking to become state or national banks to expand their businesses and gain credibility with customers.